 Balance of independent study and scheduled teaching activity

 The learning objectives will be achieved through a combination of lectures and interactive workshops and seminars (81 hours), supplementary guided web-based learning (100 hours), and self-managed independent study (119 hours).
 Students will be encouraged and guided to reflect on their learning throughout the module.

 On successful completion of this module students will:

-- Understand what psychologists in different areas of the discipline do and the types of issues that address
+3. Understand what psychologists in different areas of the discipline do and the types of issues they address

-Summative assessment will be via four assessments with each counting for 20%) This will consist of 1 x written report (25%, 1 x oral presentation (25%) and 2 x multiple choice exam ( 25% each).
+Summative assessment will be via three assessments.
+This will consist of 1 x oral presentation and 2 x multiple choice tests of 1 hour each.
 Formative assessment will be via web-based exercises and seminar work.
 To pass the module students must achieve a minimum aggregate grade of 40%.